Donald Trump in popular culture: Literature

 Donald Trump, along with the Trump Tower, is depicted in the 1986 novel I'll Take Manhattan.
 Trump himself appears in the 1987 miniseries adaptation.

 A parody of Trump is the main villain in the 1992 The Destroyer novel Ghost in the Machine.

 The erotic novel Trump Tower (2011) includes Trump as a character.
 It was originally marketed as authored by Trump.

 Andrew Shaffer's satirical book, The Day of the Donald (2016), imagines Trump winning the 2016 presidential election and discusses his second year as America's 45th president.
+Shaffer initially wrote and published the book on believing Trump would not win his 2016 election.

-The TV-series Twin Peaks (2017) features a mysterious artifact called the "Owl Cave ring".
+The television series Twin Peaks (2017) features a mysterious artifact called the "Owl Cave ring".
 In Mark Frost's book Twin Peaks: The Final Dossier (2017), it is implied that Trump may have worn this ring.

+Derek Landy's 2017–2022 novel series Valkyrie Cain (Skulduggery Pleasant: Phase Two) features a pastiche of Trump named Martin Flannery as a minor antagonist, who first appears in Resurrection and last appears in Until the End, whom Landy initially wrote into the series on believing Trump would not win his 2016 election.

 In The Beautiful Poetry of Donald Trump (2017), the poems are composed of lines taken from Trump's tweets and speeches, with attribution added to every line of verse.

 The 2018 poetry collection Sincerity by Carol Ann Duffy, British Poet Laureate, includes a poem entitled "Swearing In".
-It begins "Combover ... twitter-rat, tweet-twat, tripe-gob, muckspout", includes the expressions "tie-treader", and "mandrake mymmerkin", and ends "welcome to the White House".

-Dumpty is a 2019 satirical poetry book by John Lithgow.
+It begins "Combover ... twitter-rat, tweet-twat, tripe-gob, muckspout", includes the expressions "tie-treader", and "mandrake mymmerkin", and ends "welcome to the White House".Dumpty is a 2019 satirical poetry book by John Lithgow.
 The poems are about Trump and people in his administration.

-Charlie Kaufman's 2020 novel Antkind Includes Trump-robots armed with nuclear weapons.
+Charlie Kaufman's 2020 novel Antkind includes Trump-robots armed with nuclear weapons.